dragnet-org/dragnet/README.md

         rootdir = '/my/data/directory/'
         extract_gold_standard_all_training_data(rootdir)

     This solves the longest common sub-sequence problem to partition the data into blocks.
-TODO (occasionally this will fail...)
+Occasionally this will fail if lxml (libxml2) cannot parse the HTML document.
 2. Run `split_data` to generate the `training.txt` and `test.txt` files split.